 Skin to Skin Contact

-Regardless of where you spend those first few hours after birth, whether its a hospital or birth center or in your own home, just stay in the bed and hold that baby for as long as you can.
+Regardless of where you spend those first few hours after birth, whether it’s a hospital, birth center or in your own home, just stay in the bed and hold that baby for as long as you can.
+Skin to skin bonding is an important, but often skipped part, of recovering from a precipitous labor.

 It’s called postpartum preeclampsia and it’s rare for women who did not experience preeclampsia while pregnant.
 Thankfully, some rest helped my blood pressure regulate and I didn’t develop any further complications or need medication but it can become quite serious if left untreated.